MaastrichtU-IDS/fair-enough/README.md

 * Node.js (with `npm`) if you need to do frontend development

+## Edit the assessments

+Most of the Python code for the API is in https://github.com/MaastrichtU-IDS/fair-enough/tree/main/backend/app

+All assessments used to run evaluations are python scripts defined in the same folder: https://github.com/MaastrichtU-IDS/fair-enough/tree/main/backend/app/assessments

 ## Backend local development

 Start the stack for development locally with Docker Compose: